yehaha9876/gitlab/doc/user/group/epics/index.md

 ![epics list view](img/epics_list_view.png)

+## Use cases

+- Track a group of issues together that contribute to a single feature.
+- Track when the work for the group of issues is targeted to begin, and when it is targeted to end.
+- Discuss and collaborate on feature ideas and scope at a high-level.

 ## Creating an epic

 A paginated list of epics is available in each group from where you can create